Urban Arts Fund Policies

 - Funds are allocated based on a scope of work, and dispersed through a contract generated between Denver Arts & Venues and the applicant.

-- A final report is required upon completion of the project.
+- A Final Report is required upon completion of the project.
 This report shall include graffiti prevention measures, outcomes, workshops, visual documentation of the final project(s), “evidence” along the way of programming, essence of program in innovative ways, assessment of program/project and quantification.
-Please indicate your tracking and capturing mechanism for your program (success development), as well as any press or media coverage.
+Please indicate your tracking and capturing mechanism for your program as well as any press or media mentions.

 - Applications that incorporate 25% or greater match (cash or in-kind) will be given preference.

 - Projects with strong measurable anti-graffiti education and impact will be given preference.